 Tow Service Type

 What kind of tow truck were you using?
-While certain tow trucks can handle specific types of vehicles better than others, some cars require flatbed-style trucks to load onto trailers because there isn’t enough room for them on any other kind of carrier.
+While certain tow trucks can handle specific types of vehicles better than others, some cars require flatbed-style trucks to load onto trailers because there isn’t enough room for them on any other carrier.

 Be sure to ask your tow company before they arrive if you’re not completely clear about what kind of truck they have.